wingnut/portfolio-company-enrichment/README.md

 # EQT Code Test - Michael Mrazek

 # TL;DR
+The final enriched compressed dataset can be found under the project root and has the name:

+`final-enriched-portfolio-companies.json.gz`

+## To reproduce
 <span style="color:red">Tested on **macOS Sonoma** and **Java 17** only</span>

 ### Clone the repo